novrizalrnd/image_recognition/README.md

 ## **Introduction**
 This notebook was made as a Final Project from [Machine Learning Course at Dicoding](https://www.dicoding.com/academies/184)

-## Goals and Objective
+## Goals
-The objective is to recognize the shape of the hand that forms scissors, rock, or paper from images
+The goals is to recognize the shape of the hand that forms scissors, rock, or paper from images

 ## Dataset Information
 This dataset has 1312 rows training data and 876 validation data